Lifetime Care Program

 Planning for your cat’s future also means planning for the financial resources required to carry out that care.

-The Cats in the City Lifetime Care Program supports both pre-funded and cash-funded arrangements, and we encourage members to choose the structure that best fits their legal, financial, and family situation.
+The Cats in the City Rescue Lifetime Care Program supports pre-funded, estate-funded, and cash-funded arrangements, and we encourage members to choose the structure that best fits their legal, financial, and family situation.

 Pet Trust